CU-CommunityApps/ct-aws-lambda-python-saml/README.md

 # Details

+## Audit Logging

+This example has logging enabled in all places that it can be enabled:
+- **CloudFront** - The CloudFront distribution is configured to log all viewer requests to an S3 bucket (also created by the deployment).
+In addition, CloduFront configuration specifies that cookies sent with request be logged.
+- **API Gateway** - The API configuration in this deployment enables API Gateway to log the full requests and responses of the API to CloudWatch.
+By default this logs at the `INFO` level, but `ERROR` level can optionally be configured if you only want to log errors.
+- **S3** - The S3 bucket containing the static public and private content is configured to enable server access logging.
+Thus, it will log all the requests for content that it receives from CloudFront.
+It logs that information to another S3 bucket.
+- **Lambda** - The Lambda function deployed in this solution logs a lot of information to CloudWatch.

 ## URLs Handled by API Gateway and Lambda Python Function

 If `CloudFrontDNSNameParam` is `shib-testbed.aws.cucloud.net` then requests for URLsare routed to the Lambda Function except those that match: